-Throughout the past eleven years, ICAN has collected data with the assistance of the Department of Coroner and the Department of Children and Family Services.
-The body of this report presents a breakdown and analysis of the data collected for safely surrendered and abandoned infants for the years 2002 - 2012.
-The positive outcomes of the SSBL and Los Angeles County's efforts to implement the law include 105 safely surrendered infants, the adoption of ninety-seven safely surrendered infants and the safe reclamation of six infants.
+Throughout the past twelve years, ICAN has collected data with the assistance of the Department of Coroner and the Department of Children and Family Services.
+The body of this report presents a breakdown and analysis of the data collected for safely surrendered and abandoned infants for the years 2002 - 2015.
+The positive outcomes of the SSBL and Los Angeles County's efforts to implement the law: the adoption of one hundred and thirty safely surrendered infants and the safe reclamation of eleven infants